BackupTheBerlios/skunkweb-svn/trunk/PyDO/doc/manual.rst

 Getting Data From Multiple Tables At Once
 +++++++++++++++++++++++++++++++++++++++++

-.. note:: The techniques for doing this in PyDO2 alpha releases are in
-    flux.
-2.0a2 supported a number of specialized classes and a function, ``arrayfetch``, for performing joins of different kinds, but these have been removed in 2.0a3 in favor of ``fetch``, documented below.  ``fetch``, too, is experimental and subject to change during the alpha release cycle.

 The ``fetch`` function makes it possible to query multiple tables, use aggregates and obtain other non-table data, while still returning table data coalesced into ``PyDO`` instances.
 Its signature is::